Public Knowledge Project: Open Monograph Press

 Open Monograph Press, also known as OMP, is an open source software platform for managing and publishing scholarly books.
 OMP is released under the GNU General Public License.

 Open Archives Harvester

 The PKP Open Archives Harvester is software used to accumulate and index freely available metadata, providing a searchable, web-based interface.
 It is open source, released under the GNU General Public License.

-Originally developed to harvest the metadata from Open Journal Systems articles and Open Conference Systems proceedings, the Harvester can by used with any OAI-PMH-compliant resource.
+Originally developed to harvest the metadata from Open Journal Systems articles and Open Conference Systems proceedings, the Harvester can be used with any OAI-PMH-compliant resource.

 It can harvest metadata in a variety of schemas (including unqualified Dublin Core, the PKP Dublin Core extension, the Metadata Object Description Schema (MODS), and MARCXML).
 Additional schema are supported via plugins.

 The PKP OA Harvester allows any institution to create their own metadata harvester, which can be focused specifically on gathering information from or for their research community.